juliasilge/supervised-ML-case-studies-course/slides/chapter1_10.md

 # Let's practice!

-Notes: OK, now it's your turn.
+No ⚡️tes: OK, now it's your turn.
 Let's see if you can fit these kinds of models with bootstrap resampling and find which model performs better.